AI customer review analysis: How it works and how to do it (2026)

 Start Free →

-How AI reads customer reviews
+How AI actually reads customer reviews

 The mechanics matter for understanding which tools fit which use case.
 Here’s what actually happens when AI processes a customer review.